emilyyyyyllo/DATA146/project5.md

 ### Question 6

 Overall, there is much to take into consideration to identify the best model.
-In terms of R squared, all three kinds of models using `wealthI` have consistently higher values for training and testing scores than those for `wealthC`.
-This indicates that `wealthI` is a more correlated variable to the other variables in the data set than `wealthC`, making it more suitable for predicting the wealth level for all people in the West African country.
-I had a concern regarding using `wealthI` though since it generates extremely large MSE, but right now I would assume R squared should be of greater importance than MSE.
-Therefore, the model that produces the best results are the ridge and lasso regression models using `wealthI` since they generate the highest training and testing scores among all of the models for both `wealthC` and `wealthI`.
+In terms of R squared, all three kinds of models using `wealthI` have consistently higher values for training and testing scores than those using `wealthC`.
+This indicates that `wealthI` is a more correlated variable to the other variables in the `persons.csv` data set than `wealthC`, making it more suitable for predicting the wealth level for all people in the West African country.
+I had a concern regarding using `wealthI` though since it generates extremely large MSE, but right now I would assume R squared as a more important indicator than MSE when choosing the best model.
+Therefore, I think the models that produce the best results are the ridge and lasso regression models using `wealthI` since they generate about the same as well as the highest training and testing scores among all of the models for both `wealthC` and `wealthI`.

 Below are the ridge and lasso regression models with `wealthI` as the target.

 ![ridge](ridge_reg2.png)